-During the procedure you will lie on a bed (tilt table).
+During the procedure, you will lie on a bed (tilt table).
 Your feet will be on a footplate and two straps will be placed around you to prevent you from falling.
-The bed will gradually be adjusted to an upright position whilst your blood pressure and ECG measurements are recorded.
-A healthcare professional will be with you during the entire procedure.
+The bed will be adjusted to an upright position while your blood pressure and ECG measurements are recorded.
+Several healthcare professional will be with you during the entire procedure.

 If you faint at any time during the test while you are in the vertical position, the table is returned to horizontal immediately.
 Most people regain consciousness almost immediately.
 If you feel faint or your blood pressure and heart rate change indicating you are about to faint, the table is returned to a horizontal position, and you may not actually lose consciousness.

-The test could last up to 45 minutes and you may feel tired and exhausted afterwards - as you perhaps do following a normal syncopal episode.
-When your tilt table test is complete, you may return to your normal activities for the remainder of the day.
+The test could last up to an hour and you may feel tired afterwards - as you perhaps do following a normal syncopal attack.When your tilt table test is complete, you may return to your normal activities for the remainder of the day.

-If you do not faint or experience any other symptoms during the initial test, isoproterenol medication may be given through an IV line.
+If you don't faint or experience any other symptoms during the initial test, sometimes nitroglycerin may be given by mouth or isoproterenol may be given through an IV line.
 Isoproterenol works similarly to adrenaline and may make your heart beat stronger and faster.
 It may make you more sensitive to the tilt table test and elicit syncopal symptoms.
-You then remain in the upright position and are monitored for another 15 - 20 minutes to see how your body responds.
+After you receive one of these medications you will remain in the upright position and be monitored for another 15 to 20 minutes to see how your body responds.